humainary-io/serventis-api-java/README.md

 Serventis consists of:

-- **Monitors API** – Tracks the operational condition of services, assessing state transitions with confidence levels.
+- **Monitors API** – Defines the interface contract for monitoring the operational condition of services, assessing state transitions with confidence levels.

-- **Services API** – Captures service-to-service interactions using structured signals and orientations, based on signaling theory and social system regulation.
+- **Services API** – Defines the interface contract for capturing service-to-service interactions using structured signals and orientations, based on signaling theory and social system regulation.

 - **Reporters API** – Defines the interface contract for reporting situational assessments.

+- **Probes API** – Defines the interface contract for monitoring and reporting communication outcomes in distributed systems.

+- **Resources API** – Defines the interface contract for emitting signals describing interactions with shared resources.

 By separating observation from interpretation, Serventis enables the integration of agents, machine learning models, and scorecards, allowing for context-aware reasoning and autonomous situational